Digitalbrainstem/ejs-grammar/README.md

-# ejs-grammar
+# EJS Language Support
-New EJS Intellisense.

-This will provide code completion for javascript and html.
+Syntax highlighting for EJS, Javascript, and HTML tags.
+Javascript AutoCompletion.

+If this is working for you, please rate this so that others will choose this version as the other version is 7 years (as of 2018) out of date.

 If you want to see any features or if there is something I missed let me know on GitHub

-NOTE: This is in early development.
-If you have an issues please let me know on github.

 https://github.com/DigitalBrainstem/ejs-grammar

+NOTE: This is in early development; however, it does provide greater functionality than the other ejs language supports.

+# For Devs #

+If you need the tmLanguage file please visit my repo.
+It is located in syntaxes.
+If you want to see support on other platforms let me know.

 # TO DO #
-Integrate into VSCode as an actual Language.
-Create helpers to auto format code
+1. Create helpers to auto format code
-Add other tags from EJS
+2. Add other tags from EJS
-Create routines for special instances of EJS.
+3. Create routines for special instances of EJS.